Kathryn-cat/starter-academic/content/authors/admin/_index.md

 ### About Me

 Recently, I am an undergraduate student at [CMU School of Computer Science](https://www.cs.cmu.edu).
 My research focuses on topics in [robotics](https://www.ri.cmu.edu).
-I am interested in problems that arise when robots are trying to apply their knowledge to solve real, complex problems, such as [physical reasoning](https://phyre.ai), trial-and-error learning, and transfer learning.
+I am interested in problems that arise when robots are trying to apply their knowledge to solve real, complex problems, such as [physical reasoning](https://phyre.ai), computational creativity, trial-and-error learning, and transfer learning.
 Besides that, I am also widely interested in topics in Game AI and training intelligent agents.

 I dream to enable robots in virtual reality to interact and serve humans in the future.